Troubleshooting and maintenance of car heater

 The car heater is a small combustion cycle heating system that operates independently of the engine.
 It heats the coolant in the water tank by burning the fuel in the car to heat the car and the engine without starting the car.
 This system is widely used in cars, buses, engineering vehicles, yachts and other fields.

-The car heater extracts a small amount of fuel from the fuel tank to the combustion chamber of the parking heater, which is then ignited by the igniter to obtain an open flame; the combustion chamber is connected to the water tank coolant pipeline, and the heated coolant circulates in the car; the warm air flows through After the radiator, the cabin is heated, and the engine is also warmed up at the same time.
+The car heater extracts a small amount of fuel from the fuel tank to the parking heater combustion chamber, which is then ignited by the igniter to obtain an open flame; the combustion chamber is connected to the water tank coolant pipeline, and the heated coolant circulates in the car; it flows through the warm air After the radiator, the cabin is heated, and the engine is also warmed up at the same time.
 The whole process does not need to start the engine.
 Generally speaking, heating for 20 minutes can make the car warm, the engine is fully warmed up, and the ice and snow on the windows will also be melted.
-Depending on the size of the heater, the amount of fuel needed for heating once varies from 0.2 to 0.3 liters.
+Depending on the size of the heater, the amount of fuel required for heating once varies from 0.2 to 0.3 liters.

 Car heater ignition plug is a component that often has problems with heaters.
 Now let’s sort out the troubleshooting methods of parking heater ignition plug.

-Remedy: Check whether the plug-in is properly connected and whether the lead wire is loose, if so, please re-plug it
+Remedy: Check whether the plug-in is connected correctly and whether the lead wire is loose, if so, please re-plug it

-Remedy: Use a multimeter to check the resistance between the two leads of the ignition plug.
-The resistance should be between 0.6-1.2 ohms.
-If it is not in this range, please replace it.
+Exclusion method: Use a multimeter to check the resistance value between the two leads of the ignition plug, the resistance value should be between 0.6-1.2 ohms, if not in this range, please replace

 Daily maintenance of parking heater tips: